Biological Sciences

 Students successfully completing graduate programs in Biology will:

-1. Be able to think critically and comprehend written and verbal communications regarding topics in the life sciences;
+1. Be able to think critically and comprehend written and verbal communications;

-2. Attain specific skills appropriate for careers in the biological sciences and related industries; and
+2. Attain skills appropriate for careers in the biological sciences and related industries;

-3. Attain employment in the biological sciences or related fields.
+3. Attain employment in the biological sciences, health professions, or related fields that require a biological understanding, and;

 Admission Requirements for Biology Graduate Programs

-In addition to ISU Graduate School admission requirements, general admission requirements for Biology graduate programs are:
+In addition to ISU Graduate School admission requirements, general admission requirements for all graduate programs in the Department of Biological Sciences are:

-• Letters of recommendation from three individuals who can comment on the applicant’s ability to succeed in a biology graduate program
+• Letters of recommendation from three academic or professional references who can comment on the applicant’s ability to succeed in a biology graduate program;

 Core Courses for Biology Graduate Programs